-Option Explanation Environment Protection (display only) f environment protection is active (that is, if the general ction is set to "Y"); it indicates if there are environments red to access: N The user can access any environment for which a security profile is defined.
-Y Access to at least one defined environment is disallowed for the user.
+Option Explanation Environment Protection (display only) This field is only relevant if environment protection is active (that is, if the general option Environment Protection is set to "Y"); it indicates if there are environments which the user is not allowed to access: N The user can access any environment for which a security profile is defined. Υ Access to at least one defined environment is disallowed for the user.
 For details on environment protection, see the section Protecting Environments .
-Suspend Line Protection This field determines whet program editor function "S her or not the user is allowed to use the Natural Studio Suspend Line Protection": Υ The user may use the function.
+Suspend Line Protection This field determines whether or not the user is allowed to use the Natural Studio program editor function "Suspend Line Protection": Υ The user may use the function.
 N The user cannot use the function.